hannesdelbeke/pyblish-maya-plugin/README.md

 2. search and install the `pyblish` plugget package

 ### Manual install
+- manually pip install the requirements in the maya scripts folder
+- copy the pyblish-maya-plugin in the plug-ins folder

 <details>
 <summary>Manual install isntructions </summary>
 1. install dependencies to `Documents/Maya/scripts`